 The Fairmont Hotel Vancouver offers old world luxury charm in Vancouver.
 Their breakfast buffet is also fantastic.
 We preferred our stay at the Westin Bayshore, but also enjoyed the Fairmont.

 Families and budget travelers will likely find the best value on Airbnb.
-If you’ve never used Airbnb, sign up here for free and receive $55 credit off your first stay!
+If you’ve never used Airbnb, sign up here for free and receive a discount off your first stay!
 Book properties that have consistently good reviews for the best experience.

 Disclaimer: This post contains affiliate links.
 If you make a booking from these links we receive a commission and it costs you nothing extra.
 When possible please use them as it helps us help you with your travels!